Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: Integrating SBSE and FMs

 \subsection{Roadmap}

-While the synergistic potential between SBSE and FMs remains largely unexplored, early research reveals a promising interplay.
+While the integration of SBSE and FMs remains largely unexplored, early research reveals a promising synergy.
 However, it also highlights a significant performance limitation due to the substantial computational resources required by the integrated use of SBSE and FMs.
 In the following, we present a research roadmap and opportunities, exploring the potential of SBSE and FMs to advance metaheuristics search in SBSE and solve challenges in SE and emerging domains.